Lost in plain sight

-By the 1920s, the youngest of five sons, Philip Edward Tovrea Sr. started to assume the patriarchy from his father and earned his own nickname, “Big Phil.”
+By the 1920s, the youngest of five sons, Philip Edward Tovrea Sr., started to assume the patriarchy from his father and earned his own nickname, “Big Phil.”
 The Tovrea empire flourished under Big Phil’s leadership.
-The Tovrea Land and Cattle Company became one of the largest feedlots in the world, the estate grew to include an eponymous castle, and In 1947, Helen and Big Phil Tovrea opened the Stockyards Steakhouse on the grounds of the actual stockyards.
+The Tovrea Land and Cattle Company became one of the largest feedlots in the world.
+The estate grew to include an eponymous castle.
+In 1947, Helen and Big Phil Tovrea opened the Stockyards Steakhouse on the grounds of the actual stockyards.

 The original location of Tovrea’s Liberty Bell, on the grounds of the Tovrea Land and Cattle Company, in front of the Stockyards restaurant.

 This unlikely friendship between a larger-than-life American cattle baron and a fifth-generation French bell maker led to what may have been the first privately-owned Liberty Bell replica in the world.